 The reasons why a person becomes malnourished can be split into three main categories:

 1. Medical risks

 Malnutrition can be a consequence of a particular disease (for example cancer or chronic liver disease), or a side effect of a condition or medication, and can be prevented or treated with proper care and support.
-Those at risk include people with dementia, cancer, COPD, dysphagia or older people at risk of poly pharmacy, which can lead to a reduction in appetite or alter the taste of food.
+Those at risk include people with dementia, cancer, COPD, dysphagia or older people at risk of poly-pharmacy, which can lead to a reduction in appetite or alter the taste of food.

 2. Physical risks

 Physical or disability-related risk factors can occur for many reasons and may be related to underlying health problems or a more specific physical difficulty.
 This can include arthritis, sight loss or limited mobility.
-Dentition is also a major factor linked to malnutrition in older people as pain, loose teeth or denture problems can prevent people eating well.
+Dentition is also a major factor linked to malnutrition in older people as pain, loose teeth or denture problems can prevent people from eating well.
 Read more about oral health.

 3. Social risks

 Social risk factors that link to unintentional weight loss are often the most complex and range from practical constraints to people’s interest in food and motivation to eat well.
 These include bereavement, social isolation and loneliness, living on a low income, having a caring responsibility and understanding or attitudes around weight loss and nutrition.